Dois (album): Song information

 A verse from "Tempo Perdido" inspired the title of Russo's biopic Somos Tão Jovens (We're So Young).
 It was already part of the live repertoire of the band before being recorded.

 "Fábrica", just like "Perfeição" (from O Descobrimento do Brasil), was covered in Spanish by Argentinian band Attaque 77.

 The album opener "Daniel na Cova dos Leões" starts with some radio chatter, some sections of the previous album's "Será" and parts of the Socialist International's Anthem.
 "Plantas Embaixo do Aquário" mentions the Cold War.
 In order to add it to the album's final track list, Russo took inspiration from a letter Bahia wrote him after he realized the musician felt highly pressured.

+"Acrilic on Canvas" had its lyrics written under consultancy by two Brasília friends who were familiar with painting techniques.
+One of them pointed to an inconsistency in the title, since acrylic cannot be mixed, and suggested it be renamed as "Oil on Canvas", which Russo denied, claiming "poetic license".

 "Química", which would be in the group's next release, is featured in Dois as a bonus track, but only in the cassette version, in a different arrangement than the one that would be released on Que País É Este.

 "Andrea Doria" references the Italian ship SS Andrea Doria, which was en route to New York on 25 July 1956 and sank after colliding with Stockholm.
 Unlike the Titanic tragedy, most passengers were rescued and the death toll was of 51 souls, plus some Italian works of art.